School of Social Work

 Hours: 3

-This course provides students with information on advanced techniques of practice and program evaluation.
+This course provides students with information on advanced techniques of practice and program assessment.
 Both qualitative and quantitative research designs are taught.
-All steps in the research process are examined.
-Ethical and behavioral issues in evaluation research are presented.
-Prerequisites: SWK 531 or admission to the advanced standing program.
+Evaluation research design, instrument selection and development and techniques of data analysis are addressed.
+Ethical and behavioral issues in evaluation research are presented with special emphasis within rural and urban environments and the intersection of the two.
+Prerequisites: Admission to the advanced standing program.
 Must be successfully completed in preparation for enrollment in SWK 595.

 SWK 592 - Study Abroad